Wehzie/2021-ltp/README.md

     deactivate

+The `benepar` and `spacy` modules require additional data that is downloaded as follows.

+    python3 setup.py

 ## Running

 Download the datasets from here (too big for github):

     https://drive.google.com/file/d/1X4VSUonqtCCtSIByR9S3nvEZL2knn61M/view?usp=sharing

-Download the folder 'data copy', rename it to 'data', and replace the 'data' folder in this project with the unzipped data folder from the link.
+Download and unpack the folder `data copy`, rename it to `data`, and replace the `data` folder in this project.
+On Linux the following is equivalent.

+    cd ~/Downloads
+    unzip data.zip
+    mv -v "data copy"/* path/to/project/data

+The outcome should look as follows.

+    project/
+        data/
+            DATA.md
+            dev/
+            test/
+            train/

 Navigate to the project's root directory.

     cd ~/path/to/project

-Execute the `classifier` module for the feature svm.
+Execute the `classifier` module for the feature based SVM.

     python3 src/classifier.py

-Execute the `bert` module for the Bert network
+Execute the `bert` module for the Bert network.
+The `--override` option overrides model data from previous runs; passing this flag will usually be necessary when training a new model.
+Use flag `--nrows` to control the amount of data loaded. use `--epochs` to control the number training of epochs.

-    python3 src/bert.py
+    python3 src/bert.py --override

 ## Architecture